Straigus1/Wyrms-Crucible/README.md

 - SQLite for the database.
 (PostgreSQL currently failing to function)
 - OS must be Linux, Mac, or Windows.
 If you are using Windows, you must have WSL installed.

+If everything above is in order, do the following:

 1. Clone down this repository from GitHub onto your local machine, then cd into root project directory.
 2. Run two terminals
 3. In the first, run: